-Ever since Pat and I tried it at a fancy steakhouse, I’ve been wanting to learn how to roast garlic.
-Well, I’m happy to report that it’s just as easy as it sounds!
-This oven roasted garlic recipe is made with just 2 ingredients and less than 5 minutes of prep– the rest is all hands-off roasting.
-The flavor of roasting is intensified and a little bit sweet.
-I can’t get enough of it!
-It is such a great thing to eat along with steak, and of course, it tastes amazing with pasta and all kinds of other foods too!
+Ever since Pat and I ate it at a fancy steakhouse, I’ve been wanting to learn how to roast garlic at home.
+I’m happy to report that it’s just as easy as it sounds!
+This oven-roasted garlic recipe comes together with 2 ingredients and less than 5 minutes of prep—the rest is all hands-off roasting.
+Roasting transforms garlic into something deeply flavorful, mellow, and slightly sweet, and I honestly can’t get enough of it.
+It’s perfect with steak, and of course, it tastes amazing with pasta and all kinds of other foods too!

 5-Star Review